Fiskars X7 Hatchet Review

 The synthetic handle is supposedly stronger than steel, I don’t know that I believe that but it feels very strong and didn’t seem like it would break.

 When you’re dealing with inexpensive tools, there’s normally some cost-cutting that has to be done.
-With the Fiskars X7, this comes in the steel used in the axe head.
+This comes in the steel used in the axe head.
 It’s a little softer than more expensive hatchets so it doesn’t hold an edge as long as blades made of harder steel.
 This didn’t really bother me too much in testing as it’s still very easy to bring the edge back.

 The biggest con for me is the molded handle around the head of the hatchet.
 I like a traditional wooden handle so you can replace the handle if it breaks out in the middle of nowhere.
 With this handle, the hatchet is basically trash if it breaks.